 Reykjadalur is located near the charming town of Hveragerdi, home to about 2,500 friendly residents who are always happy to help visitors find their way.
 Just a 40-minute drive southwest of Reykjavik, Hveragerdi is the perfect gateway to this stunning geothermal paradise.

-A bus goes to Hveragerdi but not to the parking area from where the hike starts, so the best way to get here is by renting a car and joining a tour, such as this relaxing four-hour hike to Reykjadalur Valley from Hveragerdi.
+A bus goes to Hveragerdi, but not to the parking area where the hike begins.
+So, the best way to get here is by renting a car or joining a tour, such as this hiking and hot springs tour from Hveragerdi.

 - See also: Top 9 Things to Do in Hveragerdi.